Battle of Borodino: End of the battle

 Kutuzov would proclaim over the course of several days that the Russian Army would fight again before the walls of Moscow.
 In fact, a site was chosen near Poklonnaya Gora within a few miles of Moscow as a battle site.
 However, the Russian Army had not received enough reinforcements, and it was too risky to cling to Moscow at all costs.
-Kutuzov understood that the Russian people never wanted to abandon Moscow, the city which was regarded as Russia's "second capital"; however he also believed that the Russian Army did not have enough forces to protect that city.
+Kutuzov understood that the Russian people would never want to abandon Moscow, the city which was regarded as Russia's "second capital" (after Saint Petersburg, where Tsar and the Russian government resided); however he also believed that the Russian Army did not have enough forces to protect that city.
 Kutuzov called for a council of war in the afternoon of 13 September at Fili village.
 In a heated debate that split the council five to four in favour of giving battle, Kutuzov, after listening to each General, endorsed retreat.
 Thus passed the last chance of battle before Moscow was taken.